sourcegraph/handbook/content/departments/technical-success/support/tools/index.md

 - [Test instance deployed with Docker Compose](https://cse-aws-test.sgdev.org/) ([_management doc_](../process/managing-cs-aws.md))
 - [Test instance deployed with Kubernetes](https://cse-k8s.sgdev.org/) ([_management doc_](../process/managing-cs-k8s.md))

-> Note: For the above test instances make sure to signup for a test instance via the built-in auth method.
-Ask a member of the team to create a sighn up link for you.
-OAuth signup is subject to change during testing.
+> Note: For the above test instances Oauth based sign-in methods may be subject to change during testing.
+If you've signed up for an account via Oauth make sure to create a password for use with the builtin sign-in method.
+You can accomplish this under your user settings at _https://cse-aws-test.sgdev.org/users/$username/settings/security_.
+This interface is under your user settings.

 Add a maintenance [notice](https://docs.sourcegraph.com/admin/config/settings#notices) to the Global settings if you are testing, experimenting or upgrading [cse-k8s](https://cse-k8s.sgdev.org) or [cse-aws-test](https://cse-aws-test.sgdev.org).